Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 _**Note**: Generally speaking, this method can be inlined as it is used only in one place.
 However, keeping this logic separately is better according to the SOLID principles.
 Thus, the method that maps a list of builds doesn't know conditions to filter these builds and calls the responsible method._

-Also, the `JenkinsSourceClientAdapter` should now implement the new `fetchBuild` method to match the `SourceClient` interface.
+Also, the `JenkinsSourceClientAdapter` should now implement the new `fetchOneBuild` method to match the `SourceClient` interface.
 The adapter should use the specified `JenkinsClient` instance to fetch the build with the given number.

 ##### Buildkite Integration